ikhemissi/azure-ipaas-workshop/docs/workshop.md

 <div class="task" data-title="Task">

-> - Please head to the Azure Portal, retest your logic app and make sure `ProcessOrders` is writing orders in the `processed` container in CosmosDB.
+> - From the Azure Portal, trigger your logic app once again and make sure `ProcessOrders` is writing orders in the `processed` container in CosmosDB.

 </div>